Diffusion limits of the random walk Metropolis algorithm in high dimensions: Diffusion limits of the RWM algorithm

-Recall that $\h$ is a separable Hilbert space of real valued functions with inner-product and norm $\langle \cdot, \cdot \rangle$ and $\| \cdot \|$.
-Let $C$ be a positive, trace class operator on $\h$.
-Let $\{\phi_j,\lambda^2_j\}$ be the eigenfunctions and eigenvalues of $C$ respectively, so that \begin{equs} C\phi_j = \lambda^2_j \,\phi_j, ~j \in \mathbb{N}. \end{equs} We assume a normalization under which $\{\phi_j\}$ forms a complete orthonormal basis in $\h$.
+We assume a~normalization under which $\{\phi_j\}$ forms a~complete orthonormal basis in $\h$.
 We also assume that the eigenvalues are arranged in decreasing order.
-For every $x \in \h$ we have the representation \eqref{eqn:eigenexp}.
-Using this expansion, we define the Sobolev spaces $\h^r, r \in \bbR$, with the inner-products and norms defined by
+For every $x \in\h$ we have the representation (\ref{eqneigenexp}).
+Using this expansion, we define the Sobolev spaces $\h^r, r \in\bbR $, with the inner-products and norms defined by